DylanDrein/mu-cs424-f2016/lecture-01.md

 * based on the idea that a method may ignore some parameters depending on the value of others
 * prevents needing to write multiple functions, callbacks
 * evaluation when needed instead of when statement written
-* call by need vs usual "eager evaluation"
+* "call by need" vs usual "eager evaluation"

-70's
+70s

-Logicians like to write axioms, similar to databases
-Want to lookup database entries for truths
-can add more relational axioms in database to improve proof system power
+Logicians like to write axioms, similar to databases Want to lookup database entries for truths can add more relational axioms in database to improve proof system power

 ## Prolog
 * Prolog = Logic Programming